lawrennd/old_talks/_physics/includes/ceres-discovery.md

 \newslide{}

 \figure{\includepng{\diagramsDir/ceres/piazzi-cerere}{40%}}{Piazzi achieved his glory after the planet was discovered.
 Ceres is an agricultural god (in Greek tradition Demeter).
-She was associated with Sicilly, where Piazzi was working when he made the discovery.}{piazzi-cerere}
+She was associated with Sicily, where Piazzi was working when he made the discovery.}{piazzi-cerere}

 \speakernotes{Use image of the earth to introduce the unpredictability of the weather.